“Do something you love, and you’ll never work a day in your life.”

 Matching your job to a preexisting passion does not matter, he reveals.
 Passion comes after you put in the hard work to become excellent at something valuable, not before.
 In other words, what you do for a living is much less important than how you do it.

 Granted, making mistakes is not something people are passionate about.
 But to get good enough at something to love it, you have to make a lot of them.
 If you chase happiness before you developing ability, you will never catch happiness or develop skill.

-You just so happen to be at the right place at the right time with the right abilities.
-Not only do you possess natural talent, you’re also lucky enough to stumble into an opportunity to capitalize on that talent.
+Most of us are not born in the right place, at the right time, with the right abilities.
+You need to not only possess natural talent but also be lucky enough to stumble into an opportunity to capitalize on that talent.

 These magical alignment stories are so rare they get made into movies.
 It’s the trope older than Hollywood—an average Joe or Jane comes out of nowhere, shows off their secret talent, and has to juggle the onslaught of fame.